-4TH

-QUINTILE

-FEMALES
+40%

+Source: Cho and Majoka (2020)

 educated graduates (at 25.9%).

-represent a large, untapped productive

-resource of the country.
-According to one

-estimate, closing the gender gap in labor

-force participation could lead to a (one-off)

-30% boost in GDP (Cuberes and Teignier
+Women represent a large, untapped productive resource of the country.
+According to one estimate, closing the gender gap in labor force participation could lead to a (one-off) 30% boost in GDP (Cuberes and Teignier 2014).

-and stagnant at under 30%.
-This is particularly true in urban areas, where female labor force participation has been hovering around 11% during 2001-2017 (Cho and Majoka 2020) and holds even among Figure 7.
+50

+Figure 7.
 GDP Losses Due to Economic Gender Gaps in Selected Countries

-Female labor force participation in Pakistan is

-among the lowest in South Asian countries

-Source: Cho and Majoka (2020)

-1ST

-QUINTILE

-ALL

-impacts, both for the women themselves and for their dependents.
+Source: Cuberes and Teignier (2014).
+Losses are estimates for a particular year for each country and can be interpreted as a one-off increase in GDP (%) if gender gaps were removed.
+Female employment has proven welfare impacts, both for the women themselves and for their dependents.
 For instance, women who work in Pakistan are more likely to have a say in household consumption decisions and their own health decisions, including the decision to use contraception (Fatima 2014).
-Similarly, when women are part of household decision making, households tend to spend more on young girl's education than the average household, and as much as 13% Insights for Change on the welfare impacts of female employment and decision-making power stresses the importance of including women for sustained growth and prosperity of vulnerable

-(iii) lack of safe transport options.
-The

-overarching constraint appears to be social

-norms.
-Women usually require permission to work from other household members

-(including to leave the home).
-Some work is

-also considered inappropriate or unsafe for

-women.
-Changing this mindset will require a concerted push to include women in the

-workforce at all income levels.
-The benefits

-will accrue both nationally, but also disproportionately for vulnerable households

-to increase their resiliency.
+Similarly, when women are part of household decision making, households tend to spend more on young girl's education than the average household, and as much as 13% more than the expenditure on boys (Saleemi and Kofol 2022; Data from Pakistan Rural Household Surveys 2014, 2016, 2017).
+A recent evaluation of Benazir Income Support Programme (BISP), the federal social safety net program, indicates that the periodic unconditional grants, given to women, led to substantial decrease in child labor in the household, with greater decrease in hours worked for girls than for boys (Churchill 2021).
+This and other international evidence 6 7 Insights for Change on the welfare impacts of female employment and decision-making power stresses the importance of including women for sustained growth and prosperity of vulnerable low-income households (Duflo 2003, Chattopadhyay and Duflo 2004, Duflo and Udry 2004).
+Research suggests that major challenges to women's participation in the Pakistani workforce include: (i) financial exclusion and lack of access to finance; (ii) inadequate skills, including low digital literacy; (iii) lack of safe transport options.
+The overarching constraint appears to be social norms.
+Women usually require permission to work from other household members (including to leave the home).
+Some work is also considered inappropriate or unsafe for women.
+Changing this mindset will require a concerted push to include women in the workforce at all income levels.
+The benefits will accrue both nationally, but also disproportionately for vulnerable households to increase their resiliency.
+Policy Recommendations In summary, our findings suggest: